 The Club itself has roots dating all the way back to 1899 and the North Course, where the event will mostly be contested (see Course section), is an original design of the legendary golf course architect Donald Ross, whose resume includes Pinehurst No. 2, East Lake, Oakland Hills, and Aronimink, among many others.

-One of the Detroit Golf Club’s former club pros knows a few things about inaugural golf events.
-Horton Smith held the position from 1946 until 1963; the same Horton Smith who won the first ever Masters Tournament in 1934.
+One of the Detroit Golf Club’s former club pros knows a few things about golf events: Horton Smith held the position from 1946 until 1963; the same Horton Smith who won the first ever Masters Tournament in 1934.
 Smith’s 32-win PGA Tour career also included a second Masters triumph in 1936.

 The tournament also has roots going back to the Motor City Open, a PGA Tour event played at various clubs in and around Detroit for just under two decades.